TheReal64/4096/README.md

 # 2048x5
 A small clone of 2048

 A 5x5 version is availiable.
-Can you get 8192 if you can?
+You should get approximately a 8192 tile.

 2048x5 is licensed under the [GPL license.](https://github.com/TheReal64/64/LICENSE)

 # 2048x6
 A small clone of 2048x5

 A 6x6 version is also availiable.
-Can you get 32768 if you can?
+You should get approximately a 32768 tile.

 2048x6 is licensed under the [GPL license.](https://github.com/TheReal64/64/LICENSE)

 # 2048x7
 A small clone of 2048x6

 A 7x7 version is also availiable.
-Can you get 262144 if you can?
+You should get approximately a 262144 tile.

 2048x7 is licensed under the [GPL license.](https://github.com/TheReal64/64/LICENSE)

 # 2048x8
 A small clone of 2048x7

 A 8x8 version is also availiable.
-Can you get 4194304 if you can?
+You should get approximately a 4194304 tile.

 2048x8 is licensed under the [GPL license.](https://github.com/TheReal64/64/LICENSE)